 - A Guide to Organizing Community Forums (published by Community Catalyst, 2002)

 - Organize a Community Forum (published by YWCA.org)

-- To foster a more equitable future, the CT Conference of Municipalities is holding a training for communities of color, for those interested in running for office or serving on a local board/commission.
+- To foster a more equitable future, the CT Conference of Municipalities holds periodic trainings for those interested in running for office or serving on a local board/commission.
 For additional information, click here.